Launching Bauplan MCP Server: the First Step towards the Agentic Lakehouse

 What does Bauplan replace in my AWS data stack?

-Do I need to learn an entirely new data framework?
+Do I need to learn a new data framework or Domain-Specific Language (DSL)?